denzil-daniels-204525918/Price-aggregator-comparison-app/SRD.md

 | **Save or Share Feature**  | ✅ Users can **save their shopping lists** within the app. <br> ✅ Users can **share price comparisons** via WhatsApp, SMS, or social media. |
 |\2. spans two cols |
 | col 1 | col 2 |

-A forward slash / is used for a row span.

 |/3. spans 3 rows | row a |
 | row b |
 | row c |